top of page

 Performance Theory & Movement

-Physical alignment, spatial awareness, clear intention, connection to words, and breath support drawn from acting, dance, athletics, Alexander Technique, martial arts, and performance science ground our work.
+Physical alignment, spatial awareness, clear intention, connection to words, and breath support drawn from theatre, dance, athletics, Alexander Technique, martial arts, and performance science ground our work.
 Clients learn to inhabit space and speak with steadiness and ease — not as posture training or elocution, but as functional presence under pressure.

 Patsy Rodenburg Technique